rcgsheffield/sheffield_hpc/bessemer/software/apps/ansys/ls-dyna.rst

 Batch jobs
 ----------

-ANSYS LS-DYNA is capable of running in both :ref:`MPI <parallel_MPI>` environments and shared memory parallel processing (OpenMP) environments.
+ANSYS LS-DYNA is capable of running in parallel on a single node or across multiple nodes and this is facilitated by :ref:`MPI <parallel_MPI>`.
+However, on Bessemer cross node jobs are not permitted (up to 40 cores on a single node only).

 .. parallel_bits
-  :ref:`SMP <parallel_SMP>` parallel environments.

-On Bessemer, cross node jobs are not permitted, this necessitates the use of the default OpenMP parallel environment (up to 40 cores on a single node only).

-.. parallel_bits
-  :ref:`SMP <parallel_SMP>` OpenMP parallel environment
-  (up to 40 cores on a single node only).

 Batch Submission Script
 ^^^^^^^^^^^^^^^^^^^^^^^